adamldavis/groocss/README.md

 - Write CSS in Groovy, compile-time checked optionally
 - Use a natural Groovy DSL for CSS with code completion if your IDE supports it
 - Keyframes support!
-- Automatically supports -webkit, -ms, -moz, -o extensions! (configurable)
+- Automatically adds -webkit, -ms, -moz, -o extensions! (configurable)
 - Color support with rgb, rgba, hex, and named colors
 - Font-face support
-- Minization (compress: true)
+- Minimization (compress: true)
 - @charset support

 ## Coming in 0.5